fluent/fluentd/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for contributing to Fluentd!
-Please provide the following information to help us make the most of your pull request:
+Your commits need to follow DCO: https://probot.github.io/apps/dco/ And please provide the following information to help us make the most of your pull request:
 -->

 **Which issue(s) this PR fixes**: